pabloripoll/ViaTech/README.md

-# Directory purge for Windows
+# Directory Purge - Windows

 This small program became from an email request for support for a [Windows Server](https://www.microsoft.com/es-es/windows-server) and I found it good to share with you.